-Laboratory Testing for Initial Assessment and Monitoring of HIV-Infected Patients on Antiretroviral Therapy (Last updated May 1, 2014; last reviewed May 1, 2014)
+Laboratory Testing for Initial Assessment and Monitoring of HIV-Infected Patients on Antiretroviral Therapy (Last updated January 28, 2016; last reviewed January 28, 2016)

-A number of laboratory tests are important for initial evaluation of HIV-infected patients upon entry into care; during follow-up if antiretroviral therapy (ART) is not initiated; and before and after initiation or modification of therapy to assess the virologic and immunologic efficacy of ART and to monitor for laboratory abnormalities that may be associated with antiretroviral (ARV) drugs.
-Table 3 outlines the Panel's recommendations on the frequency of testing.
+A number of laboratory tests are important for initial evaluation of HIV-infected patients upon entry into care, and before and after initiation or modification of therapy to assess the virologic and immunologic efficacy of antiretroviral therapy (ART) and to monitor for laboratory abnormalities that may be associated with antiretroviral (ARV) drugs.
+Table 3 outlines the Panel on Antiretroviral Guidelines for Adults and Adolescents (the Panel)'s recommendations on the frequency of testing.
 As noted in the table, some tests may be repeated more frequently if clinically indicated.

-Two surrogate markers are used routinely to assess immune function and level of HIV viremia: CD4 T-cell count (CD4 count) and plasma HIV RNA (viral load), respectively.
-Resistance testing should be used to guide selection of an ARV regimen.
+Two surrogate markers are used routinely to assess immune function and level of HIV viremia: CD4 T lymphocyte cell count and plasma HIV RNA (viral load), respectively.
+Resistance testing should be used to guide selection of an antiretroviral regimen.
 A viral tropism assay should be performed before initiation of a CCR5 antagonist or at the time of virologic failure that occurs while a patient is receiving a CCR5 antagonist.
-HLA-B\5701 testing should be performed before initiation of abacavir (ABC).
+HLA-B5701 testing should be performed before initiation of abacavir.
+As the treatment of hepatitis B or hepatitis C virus co-infection may impact the choice of ART, patients should be screened for these co-infections before initiating ART.
 The rationale for and utility of these laboratory tests are discussed in the corresponding sections of the guidelines.

 Table 3.
-Laboratory Monitoring Schedule for HIV-Infected Patients Before and After Initiation of Antiretroviral Therapya (page 1 of 2)
+Laboratory Monitoring Schedule for HIV-Infected Patients Before and After Initiation of Antiretroviral Therapy^a (page 1 of 2)